irrelevation/talks/Sessions.md

 ## Cookies
 Work well for small and medium apps.
 Don't choose token based authentication just because "that's the way you do things".
 Cookie does not mean stateful backend.
-I t lives on the client and is just a browser storage mechanism and a transport mechanism.
+It lives on the client and is just a browser storage mechanism and a transport mechanism.

 Pros:
   - servers are generally considered safe trusted environments and a good place to store session information.
 In order to change session infos saved on a server an attacker would have to have access to the server anyways and at that point session security is not our biggest worry anymore.